zoopit/z-grid/readme.md

 ##Usage
 Check `example.html` for a quick look about **z-grid** usage.

-\**Better documentation and instructions to come*
+##Compiling
+Install all the dev dependencies and run `npm run-script build` to compile the SCSS files.

-*Copyright (c) 2016 Felipe Hefler/Zoopit AS.
+*Copyright (c) 2018 Felipe Hefler/Zoopit AS.
 Z-Grid is distributed under the terms of the GNU General Public License version 3.*